Huge discounts, better organisation, and more ‘me’ time are just some of the many benefits you’ll experience from doing your grocery shopping online!

 Being able to grocery shop from home when the kids are doing their homework or whilst I’m watching TV means my afternoons and weekends – when I used to do my shopping – have now opened up.
 I am now free to spend this time doing things I love instead; like cooking, reading a book, watching Netflix shows I love, or spending quality time with my family and fur babies.
-I also love that I can add items to my online shopping list throughout the week when I notice that things are running out – and I can do this from my phone or my computer.
+I also love that I can add items to my online shopping list throughout the week when I notice things running out – and I can do this from my phone or computer.

 7. Get The Convenience Of Delivery, Pick Up, And Now Drive Thru

 PICK UP – I pick my online grocery order up from Woolworths on my way home from work for FREE!
 I usually order the night before for pickup the following afternoon.
 It is so convenient, and it costs me nothing!
 I’ve only recently discovered that I can do this.
 My local Woolworths has a drive thru pick up and they help you pack it into your car… winning!!
 I had always thought that online groceries had to be delivered to your door, but I found it hard to give a 3 hour window for when I was going to be home.
-Now I can track my order to the hour and also select ‘leave unattended’ if I think I might need to pop out for the school run.
+Now I can track my order to the hour and select ‘leave unattended’ if I think I need to pop out for the school run.

 MY TOP TIPS FOR ONLINE GROCERY SHOPPING